Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011

-The objectives of the proposed policy are to:
+The objectives of this policy are to:

-- Examine the professional and ethical challenges related to the increasing usage of social media by physicians, medical students and patients.
+- Examine the professional and ethical challenges related to the increasing usage of social media by physicians, medical students, and patients.

 - Establish a framework that protects their respective interests.

 - Ensure trust and reputation by maintaining high professional and ethical standards.

 - Promote the availability of quality information across social media.

 - Stand against misinformation and disinformation on social media.

 The use of social media has become a fact of life for billions of people worldwide including physicians, medical students, and patients.

 Interactive, collaborative tools such as wikis, social networking platforms, chat applications and blogs have transformed passive Internet users into active participants.
 These tools are means for gathering, sharing and disseminating information, including healthcare and science information, socializing and connecting with friends, relatives, professionals etc. They can be used to seek medical advice, and patients share their health and healthcare experiences.
 They can also be used in research, public health, and education.

 The positive aspects of social media should be recognized such as in promoting a healthy lifestyle, the dissemination of medical knowledge to society and in reducing patients’ isolation.